Approximating Minimum Cost Connectivity Orientation and Augmentation: Introduction

 Hence in a combined connectivity augmentation and orientation question one wishes to find a minimum cost subgraph of a given graph that admits an orientation with a prescribed connectivity property.
 The simplest question is $k$-edge-connected orientability; however, this can be reduced to a pure augmentation problem.
 According to Nash-Williams's theorem \cite{nash-williams-orient}, a graph has a $k$-edge-connected orientation if and only if it is $2k$-edge-connected.
-No such reduction can be done for the more general requirement of $(k,\ell)$-edge-connectivity.
-For this problem, Frank and Kir\'aly \cite{frankkiraly} gave a polynomial time algorithm for finding the exact solution in the minimum cardinality setting; their result employs the toolbox of splitting off techniques and supermodular polyhedral methods, used for minimum cardinality augmentation problems.
-They also address related questions of degree-specified augmentations and orientations of mixed graphs.
+The problem of finding the minimum cost $2k$-edge connected subgraph can be approximated within a factor of $2$~\cite{KhullerV94}.
+Another interesting case is to require rooted $k$-edge-connected orientability.
+Khanna, Naor, and Shepherd~\cite{Khanna05} give a polynomial-time algorithm for this problem and more generally, show that the problem is polynomial-time solvable if the connectivity requirements are given by a \emph{positively intersecting supermodular} function.